nemanjakojic/microservice-architecture-demo/README.md

-# A Microservice Architecture Demo
+# A Microservice Software Architecture Demo

 ## Summary
 * Demonstrates a design and code organization of a typical back-end microservice in a real-life cloud-native web application.